Kotlin/kotlinx.coroutines/knit/README.md

 # Knit

-TODO
+Driver project for Knit documentation.
+See [Knit readme](https://github.com/Kotlin/kotlinx-knit/blob/master/README.md) for all details.

 ## Usage

 * In project root directory do:
   * Run `./gradlew knit`
-* Commit updated documents and examples
+* Commit updated documents and examples.